 Here the differences in detail:

--The bell has also been given a slightly slender shape by George Flersheim
+-The bell has also been given a slightly slender shape by Georges Flersheim.

-It is currently the last piece that is still numbered.
+It is currently the last piece that is still numbered in the Flersheim period.

-It is certain that after the death of George Flersheim some unnumbered toy pieces were produced, time will tell which and how much.
+It is certain that after the death of Georges Flersheim more, till now, unknown toys were produced, time will tell which and how much.

-And it is strange that this number 246 has been used twice.
+It is strange that the number 246 has been used twice.

-Under this number by Victor Bonnet in 1919, his first produced toy is also numbered 246, it is the “Le Auto Transport”.
+Under this number by Victor Bonnet in 1919, his first produced toy is also numbered 246, it is the “Le Auto Transport” WHY???

-The images / pictures used are with courtesy of Michael Bertoia and from the own collection
+The images / pictures used are with courtesy of Michael Bertoia, E.T. and from the own collection